TabbycatDebate/tabbycat/docs/install/heroku.rst

 .. note:: During the setup process, Heroku will ask you to verify your account by adding a credit card.
 A standard Tabbycat site *will not charge* your card — charges only accrue if you deliberately add a paid service in the Heroku dashboard.

   If you can't access a credit card, you can instead install a limited version, which we call "Tabbykitten".
-However, Tabbykitten cannot send any e-mails, does not send error reports to the developers, and can handle much less public traffic.
+However, Tabbykitten cannot send any e-mails, send error reports to the developers or handle as much public traffic.
 We therefore strongly recommend it only as a last resort, and even then only for small tournaments.  `Use this link to set up a Tabbykitten site <https://heroku.com/deploy?template=https://github.com/TabbycatDebate/tabbycat/tree/kitten>`_.

 The long way
 ============